 Our favourite rooms

 Sleek monochrome interiors vary little in kit, differentiated by size and views only.
 Premium Rooms have the most generous footprint, some with a corner position affording two balconies.
 Executive Suites come with a separate living room and sofa bed.
-All rooms have balconies, but opt for a Superior Room or higher to secure a sea view.
+All rooms have balconies, but opt for a Superior Room to secure a sea view.

 Indoors, there’s a modest, freshwater pool with stepped entry and a stone-clad wall that adds cave-like calm.
 The hotel’s main sun terrace has a large, freshwater pool to one side, leaving plenty of room for ranks of sunloungers and parasols.
 A broadly countered bar serves drinks and ice-cream, poolside.